 - Software Licensing – This challenge is nothing new, but it has become even easier for software companies to track down unlicensed software and the fines can cost over $1 million dollars!
 Thankfully, getting legal is easier nowadays thanks to subscriptions.
 Instead of shelling out thousands of dollars to get Microsoft Office for everyone in your dealership, you can subscribe them to Office 365 for a few dollars a month.
 A good IT firm can help you manage your applications and monitor your computers to see if employees are using rogue, unlicensed software.

 - Cybersecurity – With all the good that comes from technology, there are of course bad apples that try to take advantage of it.
 Hackers want your dealership’s data because it contains credit card numbers, home addresses, social security numbers, credit scores, and more.
 Or, they will hold your data hostage because they know you can’t work without it and you don’t want the public to know you’ve been breached.
 The most likely way hackers will access your data is via your employees, such as sending them a phishing email and the employee clicking on a malicious link.
 (Learn more about your Biggest Security Risk: Your CEO and Employees.)

 Luckily, much of this technology makes auto dealerships more efficient, more protected, and more profitable.
-Systems like the lot management software gives the customer a better experience and can protect a dealer’s inventory from theft, including internal “borrowing” of vehicles.
+Systems like the lot management software give the customer a better experience and can protect a dealer’s inventory from theft, including internal “borrowing” of vehicles.

 A good IT firm that understands auto dealerships can help you determine the ROI of technology and how to best implement that technology to maximize your dealership’s profitability.